zsmweb/librtcdcpp/README.md

 ### Stress test

+Running the stress test script without arguments will run a series of tests, first of which is a sequential test for each packet sizes of 2, 4, 8 ...
+64. Secondly, it will do a concurrent test (2 peers at a time) for each of those packet sizes.
+At the end of this, it will plot a graph using matplotlib.

 * Inside the container, `cd python/` and `./build.sh`
 * `export LD_LIBRARY_PATH=../` (Since our built .so file will be in project root)
 * Run the stress test script.
 See help: `python3 stress-test.py --help`